 When you think about how window film works, the fact that it keeps harmful UV rays and heat out of your home makes logical sense, but did you know that window film also retains heat inside of your home?
 Considering that the average home loses about one-third of its heat through windows and doors, window film can go a long way toward conserving energy and keeping your winter heating costs down.

 The sun is closer to the earth during the winter, which means even more exposure to its damaging UV rays.
 More than half of all UVA rays — the ones responsible for premature skin aging and skin cancer — can come through your windows.
 But window film lets you enjoy the natural light and views while protecting your skin and furnishings.
 Window film also reduces glare, which may be more of a problem in the winter when UV rays reflect upward off of the bright snow.

 Heat is attracted to cold, so hot air will flow to cold windows.
-But with window film that absorbs the sunshine, windows are kept warm.
+But with solar control window film that absorbs the sunshine, windows are kept warm.
 This keeps the warm air within the room and requires less heat from the heater to maintain a comfortable temperature.

 Find a Madico Film Dealer